mnguyen0226/personal_site_v2/content/posts/solid_principles/post.md

 </figcaption>

 ### Web Development & Data Science Example
-Let's say that you are to design a codebase to write processed data into a MySQL database and a CSV file (You can think of adding new columns into a database by scraping or engineering new features).
+Let's say that you are to design a codebase at Netflix to write processed data into a MySQL database and a CSV file (You can think of adding new columns into a database by scraping or engineering new features).

 <details open><summary>
 <span style="color:#286EE0">Code Example</span>